CodeUpJewell/AWS-GuardDuty-Inspector-SecurityHub-Designing-for-Security/README.md

     E4T4.txt: What additional architectural change can be made to reduce the internet-facing attack surface of the web application instance.
     Assuming the IAM permissions for the S3 bucket are still insecure, would creating VPC private endpoints for S3 prevent the unauthorized access to the secrets bucket?

     Will applying default encryption setting to the s3 buckets encrypt the data that already exists?
-The changes you made above were done through the console or CLI; describe the outcome if the original cloud formation templates are applied to this environment?
+The changes I made above were done through the console or CLI; describe the outcome if the original cloud formation templates are applied to this environment?

-    E5T2.txt: You will need to determine appropriate tools to incorporate into the pipeline to ensure that security vulnerabilities are found.
+    E5T2.txt: I will need to determine appropriate tools to incorporate into the pipeline to ensure that security vulnerabilities are found.

-    Identify tools that will allow you to do the following: a.
+    Identify tools that will allow me to do the following: a.
 Scan infrastructure as code templates. b.
 Scan AMI’s or containers for OS vulnerabilities. c.
 Scan an AWS environment for cloud configuration vulnerabilities.
 For each tool we identify an example compliance violation or vulnerability which it might expose.

     Free_recipe.txt: Text file containing our mother's delicious Banana Bread recipe. secret_recipe.txt: Text file containg our secret delicious recipe.
-Should only be given to those with the appropriate permissions.
+"Should" only be given to those with the appropriate permissions.

-In this task, the objective is to familiarize yourself with the starter code and to get you up and running quickly.
+In this task, the objective is to familiarize myself with the starter code and to get up and running quickly.
 Spend a few minutes going through the .yml files in the starter folder to get a feel for how parts of the code will map to the components in the architecture diagram.

-Additionally, we utiilize CloudFormation templates which will deploy the following resources in AWS:
+Additionally, I utiilize CloudFormation templates which will deploy the following resources in AWS:
 VPC Stack for the underlying network:

     c3-vpc.yml: